 \section{Dataset and Model Input}

-In stock prediction, datasets are diverse based on the perspective of machine learning models in different stock markets.
-Among these perspectives, stock price and price movement prediction are two tasks attracting the majority of endeavors.
-Meanwhile, much RL-based research focused on trading policy development.
-When classified depending on the model input features, the datasets roughly consist of data from two groups, intrinsic and extrinsic data.
-The intrinsic data mainly consists of the information mined from the stock data itself, including historical stock prices, financial indexes, and other technical analysis data.
-Due to the inherent property of the stock data, the intrinsic data is mostly time series.
-The extrinsic data may vary greatly, which covers textual information, fundamental data, industrial knowledge graph, and even more \cite{jiang2021applications}.
-In addition, the datasets cover different periods, which are across several months or a long span of 10 years.
-Another prominent characteristic of the datasets utilized in this research is cross-regional.
-The majority of the datasets are US market-based.
-Meanwhile, the markets of China, Japan, and India are also well experimented.
-The commonly used stock market abbreviations with country information are detailed in Table \ref{tab: abbreviation}.
-Table \ref{tab: dataset} shows the datasets and model details of the reviewed papers.
+In the field of stock prediction, the datasets utilized by machine learning models vary depending on the perspective being taken in different stock markets.
+Two tasks that draw the most attention are predicting stock prices and price movements.
+Additionally, much of the research utilizing reinforcement learning (RL) centers around developing trading policies.
+When it comes to the input features used in the models, datasets can be broadly classified into two groups: intrinsic and extrinsic data.
+Intrinsic data primarily includes information extracted from the stock data itself, such as historical stock prices, financial indexes, and other technical analysis data.
+As stock data is inherently time-series in nature, intrinsic data is typically composed of time-series data.
+Moreover, extrinsic data can be quite varied and may include information such as text, fundamental data, industrial knowledge graphs, and more \cite{jiang2021applications}.
+Furthermore, the datasets used in this area of research can cover a wide range of time periods, from a few months to a decade or more.
+Another notable characteristic of the datasets is that they often come from different regions, with the majority being based on the US market, but also including markets from China, Japan, and India.
+A list of commonly used stock market abbreviations with country information can be found in Table \ref{tab: abbreviation}.
+Table \ref{tab: dataset} provides an overview of the datasets and model details used in the reviewed papers.